 The trouble is, these people are successful despite their lack of formal qualifications not because of it.
 As I’m sure you’ve noticed, the overwhelming majority of people who do badly at school do not become millionaires.

-Recently, I was talking to a group of teachers about John Dunlosky’s research into successful study skills, and it turned out that they had all without exception been proponents of the least effective methods.
+Recently, I was talking to a group of teachers about John Dunlosky’s research into successful study skills, and it turned out that they had all – without exception – been firm proponents of the least effective methods.
 According to a study of students’ study habits, 84% report spending most of their time rereading and highlighting their notes and text books.
-Dunlosky found that despite their popularity rereading and highlighting are the most inefficient ineffective ways to study.
+Dunlosky found that despite their popularity, rereading and highlighting are the most inefficient, ineffective ways to study.
 There’s even some evidence that highlighting leads to decreased performance.
 (I can recommend Jake Hunton’s book, Exam Literacy if you want to explore this topic more fully.)

 I’ve argued before that in many ways modern education is in the same parlous state as medieval medicine.
-It makes sense for a doctor who believes in the four humours to prescribe bloodletting even though we now know that, in most cases, it’s a terrible idea.
+It makes sense for a doctor who believes in the four humours theory of disease to prescribe bloodletting even though modern doctors now know that, in most cases, it’s a terrible idea.
 But such doctor’s were victims of survivorship bias: they systematically ignored patients who didn’t recover and focussed on those who did.
 There’s certainly no shortage of ‘good ideas’ in education but might we suffer with the same systematic bias?

 5 ways to avoided being blindsided by survivorship bias